SU-SWS/template_warehouse/jira_templates_md/siteimprove_template.md

 ## 1. What is this billed to?
-What's the catgory in Harvest?
+What's the category in Harvest?

 ## 2. Get the site info
 To request Siteimprove scanning you’ll need: